Christian Tuipulotu: 2021

 He made only one first grade appearance for Manly in the 2021 NRL season and did not feature in the clubs finals campaign.
 In round 15 of the 2022 NRL season, he scored two tries in Manly's 28-26 loss against North Queensland.

 2022

 Tuipulotu was one of seven players involved in the Manly pride jersey player boycott.

 He played a total of 19 games in the 2022 NRL season scoring 11 tries.
 Manly would finish 11th on the table and miss out on the finals.

+2023

+Tuipulotu played 12 matches for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

+2024

+On 7 February, it was reported that Tuipulotu had been granted an immediate release from Manly to join St. George Illawarra on a two-year deal.

+In round 19 of the 2024 NRL season, he scored a hat-trick in St. George Illawarra's 30-26 victory over Brisbane.

+He played a total of 12 games for St. George Illawarra in the 2024 NRL season and scored eight tries as the club finished 11th on the table.

+2025

+In round 1 of the 2025 NRL season, Tuipulotu scored a hat-trick in St. George Illawarra's 28-20 loss against Canterbury.
+On 10 April, St. George Illawarra announced that he had signed a one-year extension.

+In round 6, he scored two tries in St. George Illawarra's 38-16 victory over the Gold Coast.

+In March, it was reported that head coach Shane Flanagan had banned Tuipulotu from doing his "show me the money" try celebration.

+Tuipulotu made eight appearances for St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.